LaravelFreelancerNL/laravel-index-now/README.md

     'host' => env('APP_URL', 'localhost'),
     'key' => env('INDEXNOW_KEY', ''),
     'key-location' => env('INDEXNOW_KEY_LOCATION', ''),
+    'log-failed-submits' => env('INDEXNOW_LOG_FAILED_SUBMITS', true),
+    'production-env' => env('INDEXNOW_PRODUCTION_ENV', 'production'),
     'search-engine' => env('INDEXNOW_SEARCH_ENGINE', 'api.indexnow.org'),
     'delay' => env('INDEXNOW_SUBMIT_DELAY', 600),
 ];
 ```
-_Host_: the domain for which you will submit pages to the search engine
+- _host_: the domain for which you will submit pages to the search engine

-_key_: the unique key for this domain (you will generate one in the next step)
+- _key_: the unique key for this domain (you will generate one in the next step)

-_key-location_: the directory and/or prefix to the key file
+- _key-location_: the directory and/or prefix to the key file
+- _log-failed-submits_: disable logging of submit attempts in non-production environments
+- _production-env_: the name of the production environment;

-_search-engine_: the domain of the specific search engine you wish to submit too.
+- _search-engine_: the domain of the specific search engine you wish to submit too.

-_delay_: the delay in seconds for delayed page submissions.
+- _delay_: the delay in seconds for delayed page submissions.

 ### Generate a new key
 The IndexNow API matches the request key to a key file within the host domain.